Heatherslaw Light Railway: Motive power

-The second locomotive was a diesel hydraulic locomotive named "Clive" is used for works train.
+The second locomotive, a diesel hydraulic locomotive named "Clive", is used for works trains.
 This was built on site at Heatherslaw by Neville Smith and Sid Ford and was rebuilt in 2018 with a partial rebody.

-In 2010, a third locomotive partially built by Neville Smith and completed by Alan Keef.
+In 2010, a third locomotive, partially built by Neville Smith and Sid Ford, was completed by Alan Keef.
 The loco has been named "Bunty", Neville's nickname for his wife, Bernice.

-A new build diesel locomotive 'Binky' was built in house during 2015 becoming the railway's fourth locomotive and entered service at the start of 2016, Bunty will remain the main locomotive hauling passenger trains.
-Binky is used for February half-term trains and as the 'Thunderbird' loco.
+A new-build diesel locomotive, "Binky", was built in-house during 2015 becoming the railway's fourth locomotive and entered service at the start of 2016.
+Bunty will remain the main locomotive hauling passenger trains.
+Binky is used for February half-term trains and as the "Thunderbird" loco.

 Stations

 The station at Heatherslaw features an overall roof covering one concrete-slabbed platform; turntable, a third line serves as a locomotive release road for engines to run round trains; there are also storage sidings and sheds, as well as a ticket office and shop.
 The station at Etal Castle has a simple terminal run round loop and a turntable.
-The provision of turntables at both ends of the line allows for the locos to always run facing forwards whilst on passenger trains.
+The provision of turntables at both ends of the line allows the locos to always run facing forwards whilst hauling passenger trains.